aquaproj/aqua/docs/registry.md

 * Reuse the aqua's Configuration
 * Share your Configuration across projects
 * Publish your Configuration as OSS
-* Contribute to the official Registry or third party Registry
+* Contribute to the standard Registry or third party Registry

-## Official Registry
+## Standard Registry

-We maintain the official registry.
+We maintain the standard registry.
 We welcome your contribution!

 https://github.com/suzuki-shunsuke/aqua-registry